From 1953 to today: milestones in our journey

 Present at the birth of the industry

-Ultra Energy’s nuclear expertise can be traced back to 1953, with the founding of Plessey’s nucleonics division in the UK.
-The design authority and IP in neutron monitoring and protection systems that it developed became an asset of the UK Atomic Energy Authority.
+Ultra Energy’s nuclear expertise can be traced back to 1953 with the founding of Plessey’s nucleonics division in the UK when it acquired the UK Atomic Energy Authority's IP and design authority in neutron monitoring and protection systems.
 This later passed into Winfrith Safety Systems, which was acquired by Ultra in 2006 and whose 53 years’ experience across a range of nuclear safety systems formed the basis of Ultra Energy.

 Meanwhile in the US, Weed Instruments was founded in 1968 to design and manufacture nuclear qualified temperature and pressure sensors.
 In 2008, Ultra Electronics acquired Weed Instruments and Siemens Radmon (‘radiation monitoring’).
 These companies brought an international customer base, 50 years’ experience in nuclear qualified temperature and pressure sensors, and strengthened our offer in radiation monitoring, including in military nuclear applications.